bmancini55/goodly/README.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

-Goodly is an unopininated microservice framework.
-It manages the low-level queing so you can focus building services to handle events.
+Goodly is a simple microservice framework.
+It manages the low-level queing so you can focus on handling events.

 Goodly has several design goals:

-1. A simple programming interface for event-based microservices.
+1. A simple programming interface for event-collaboration.
-2. Easily scale-out services to distribute load.
+2. Built-in support for service scale-out to distribute load.
 3. Easily add new services and listen to any event.

 ## Getting Started